 Coco Ruby Plastic Surgery will provide you with after garments.
 Good results depend on a collaborative approach and a healthy lifestyle.
 Follow instructions given to you by your Surgeon, and attend all post-operative appointments.
 Remember to follow post-op instructions precisely for a faster recovery.

-Light office duties or other tasks may be resumed in about 2 weeks for most patients, however this can this can vary.
+Light office duties or other tasks may be resumed in about 2 weeks for most patients, however, this can vary.
 No heavy lifting for several weeks to a few months.

 In general, gentle walking is typically able to be resumed in a few days after surgery.
 Your Surgeon will advise you, depending on which type of exercise you’re wanting to perform.
 Running, high impact or strenuous exercises need to be avoided until the time your surgeon says it’s okay.